-House for Homes is privileged to have Young Construction Group serving as General Contractor for the Grandview Charity Build project and will be donating its services.
-Young Construction has been in the local Coeur d’Alene building for 25 years in both residential and commercial development and is a supporter of several community needs such as the Boys & Girls club.
+House for Homes is privileged to have Young Construction Group serving as General Contractor for the Grandview Charity Build project and will be donating their services.
+Young Construction has been in the local Coeur d’Alene building industry for 25 years in both residential and commercial development and is a supporter of several community needs such as the Boys & Girls Club.
 The firm assisted in reviewing and commenting during the design process alongside the architectural firm H2A.

 Young submitted the Grandview plans to the building department in late November.
-The Coeur d’Alene county building department has a very long backlog and the approval process is expected to take several months.
+The Kootenai County building department has a very long backlog and the approval process is expected to take several months.
 As the permit process moves along, the building department requires a number of fees to be paid such as sewer/water hookups, approach fee (yes, they charge for everything!).
 The Truss Engineering was also required and we submitted one of the two truss designs from local firms in Coeur d’Alene.

-With the fees and requirements met, we look forward to receiving our building permit sometime in early 2017.
+With the fees and requirements met, we look forward to receiving our building permit.
 Avoid a plan rejection from the Building Department – here are thetop 10 reasonsfor plan rejection in Chesapeake, VA.

 With the incorporation of the structural engineering and storm water plan from BC Engineers, we have the final version of Grandview Plan ready to submit to our building department for permits.

 We had heard that our local building department was taking about a month to review plans.
 On the same day we turned in our plans, an article was published in our local newspaper about delays in getting plans approved.
 Our building department is experiencing record high permit requests with levels not seen since the housing boom of 2005-2007.